Logo

 Even paying as little as $20 a month toward your highest-interest debt would chop eight months off your payoff date and more than $1,000 from your total interest.

-The debt avalanche method is most effective for people who have high-interest debt they want to pay down as fast as possible.
+The debt avalanche method is most effective for people who have high-interest debt they want to pay it down as fast as possible.
 By reducing your highest-interest debt first, you maximize the amount you save in interest costs.
 This can help you get out of debt months, or years, faster than you would making minimum payments alone.

 The debt avalanche method is effective if you can follow it for as long as it takes to pay off your debts.
 The benefits are saving money, paying off debt faster, and—maybe most important of all—giving yourself a strategy for tackling debt.
 Without a clear plan for reducing (and ultimately eliminating) debt, it can be hard to make headway and maintain the focus you need to reduce your debt all the way down to zero.